ordinals/ord/docs/src/runes.md

 Divisibility is expressed as the number of digits permissible after the decimal point in an amount of runes.
 A rune with divisibility 0 may not be divided.
-A unit of a rune with divisibility 1 may be divided into ten sub-units, a rune with divisibility of 2 may be divided into a hundred, and so on.
+A unit of a rune with divisibility 1 may be divided into ten sub-units, a rune with divisibility 2 may be divided into a hundred, and so on.

 ### Symbol